Janna Szangolies

 From Motions to Meaning: A Way to Capture Judgement

 How do you document not just what you did, but why you did it?
-We use a simple four-part frame to help founders translate expert calls into something reusable:
+We use a simple four-part frame to help business owners translate expert calls into something reusable:

 The Frame — What were you optimising for?
 What competing goods were at play (time vs. quality, margin vs. win rate)?